-- Babies will generally kick more if you’re lying on your left side because circulation is improved when you’re in this position.
+- Babies will generally kick more if you’re lying on your left side because circulation improves in this position.
 (It also helped me during those times when I was battling pregnancy-induced heartburn and indigestion.
-Apparently lying on my left side helped facilitate my digestion.
+Lying on my left side helped facilitate my digestion.
 Chewing gum also did the trick, too!)

 - Your health helps to determine your baby’s activity level.
 If you smoke, are experiencing excess stress, or have poor eating habits, your baby’s kicks may reflect that with weaker or less frequent movements.

 - Babies often kick in reaction to noise.
-Some babies will respond positively to voices, particularly their parents’.
+Some babies will respond positively to voices, particularly their parents.
 However, many will become agitated when they’re subjected to noisy environments.
-In order to avoid undue stress, it’s best to avoid loud noises whenever possible.
+To avoid undue stress, it’s best to avoid loud noises whenever possible.

 - Babies often kick in reaction to foods you’ve eaten.
 Spicy foods get many babies up and kicking.
 Sugary foods can deliver a sugar-high to your baby that induces lots of movement and restlessness.
 Even though it may be reassuring to feel your baby’s heightened activity, it’s best to avoid sugar-laden foods and drinks and opt for healthier alternatives.
 Proper nutrition is vital to the well-being of both you and your baby.

 - Babies often kick in reaction to your movement.
-If you’re exercising or just having a generally busy day, babies often respond with an activity of their own.
+Babies usually respond with an activity of their own if you’re exercising or just having a generally busy day.

 - Most fetuses will move around thirty times every hour, although you won’t necessarily feel all of those movements due to the baby’s positioning within the womb.

 - Movements tend to subside around the 32nd week as your baby gets bigger and has less room to move about.